hellbox/srob-migration/content/reviews/the-seattle-of-your-nightmares.md

 name = "The Seattle of your nightmares" title = "The Seattle of your nightmares" dek = "If you raise your hackles when someone tells you that Seattle is a racist city, you need to read Ta-Nehisi Coates's new book.
-It won't make you feel any better, but it will absolutely open your eyes." twitterauto = "Seattle is a racist city.
+It won't make you feel any better, but it will absolutely open your eyes." type = "Review"twitterauto = "Seattle is a racist city.
 If that sentence makes you mad, you really need to read  \"Between the World and Me.\"" reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/between-the-world-and-me.md"] reviews_tags = ["reviews/the-seattle-of-your-nightmares.md"]